Glossary Sales Productivity

 CRM

 Customer relationship management (CRM) is the backbone of any sales organization.
-It’s used to store customer data, manage sales activities, track performance metrics, and more.
+It stores customer data, tracks interactions, manages sales activities, and monitors performance metrics.
+Enterprise CRM systems often include analytics engines and predictive algorithms to forecast future sales.

 • Discounting and promotions